 Construction/Maintenance Workers’ Guidelines

-Remember to ask first before taking out any tools or operating any equipment.
-Also please be sure to keep an eye on everything you’re using so it doesn’t get stolen.
+Please be sure to keep an eye on everything you’re using so it doesn’t get stolen.
 When you are finished with a tool, immediately put it back where it belongs.
 Do not let any tool leave the construction compound unless a responsible person has it.
-Do not loan tools to anyone without Bob Wright’s permission.
+Do not loan tools to anyone without a missionary’s permission.
 If there are any Karimojong people hanging around the worksite, especially children, please keep them away from the equipment, for everybody’s safety.

 Even the most experienced workers can make mistakes.
 Please ask if you have any questions before operating anything—trucks, tractors, trailers, generators, and power tools especially.
 Some of our tools are from the U.S. and are 110 volt, but some are African or European and are 220/240 volt.
 If you’re not sure, ask before you plug it in!